 The Holy Roller Touchdown

-Late in the fourth quarter, the Oakland Raiders needed a little luck, but not a miracle.
+Late in the fourth quarter, after the two-minute warning, the Oakland Raiders needed a little luck, but not a miracle.
 Quarterback Ken Stabler and the Raiders had the ball on the Chargers’ 14-yard line with 10 seconds left.

 Stabler took the snap under center and dropped back.
 He had nowhere to go and the rush was coming.
 He was trapped.
 Then, as soon as he got hit, the ball popped out.
 Running back Pete Banaszak tried to recover the fumble, but he was going to get tackled.
 So he flung it forward and tight end Dave Casper recovered it in the end zone for a touchdown.

 Sounds like a crazy play, right?
 Well, it was.
-The wildest part is Stabler, Banaszak and Casper all threw or hit the ball forward.
+The wildest part is Stabler, Banaszak and Casper all threw a forward pass or hit the ball forward.
 Stabler even admitted it to NFL Films.
 All of them were ruled a fumble, however, and the NFL agreed with referee Jerry Markbreit’s ruling.

-It is remembered as the “Holy Roller” to many and the “Immaculate Deception” by some angry Chargers fans.
+It is remembered as the “Holy Roller” to many and the “Immaculate Deception” — a controversial spinoff of the Immaculate Reception — by some angry Chargers fans.
 It also produced a legendary call from announcer Bill King.

 “The ball, flipped forward, is loose!
 A wild scramble, two seconds on the clock, Casper grabbing the ball—it is ruled a fumble!
 Casper has recovered in the end zone!
 The Oakland Raiders have scored on the most zany, unbelievable, absolutely impossible dream of a play!
 Madden is on the field!
 He wants to know if it’s real.
 They said yes!
 Get your big butt out of here!
 He does!
 There’s nothing real in the world anymore!
 The Raiders have won the football game!
 The Chargers are standing, looking at each other.
 They don’t believe it.
 Nobody believes it.
 I don’t know if the Raiders believe it!
 It’s not real!
 Fifty-two thousand people minus a few lonely Raider fans are stunned.
 A man would be a fool to ever try and write a drama and make you believe it.
 This one will be relived forever!”